 The cybersecurity industry became a particular favorite of investors and one of the few industries considered "recession-resistant."

 That record-setting growth can be attributed to several factors:

-- A continued escalation of cyber attacks have made companies more vulnerable to cyber attacks
+A continued escalation of cyber-attacks has made companies more vulnerable to cyber attacks

 Overall, the cybersecurity industry experienced significant growth and investment over the past few years, and this trend will continue into the future.

 The Second Half of 2022 Came in Rough